-Levothyroxine does not work in many patients with hypothyroidism, even when you are taking the correct dose the first thing in the morning, and there is no issue with its absorption.
-You wonder – what is going on?
+Levothyroxine does not work in many patients with hypothyroidism, even if they are taking the correct dose.
+And following their doctor’s instructions: “Take it first thing in the morning on empty stomach.”
+You wonder what is going on?
 Upon recommendations from your endocrinologist, you switch from one brand of Levothyroxine to another.
 (Levothyroxine is available in its generic name as well as various brand names including Synthroid, Levoxyl, Unithroid, Euthyrox and Tirosint.)

 However, your symptoms of hypothyroidism persist.
 Your physician checks your TSH and Free T4 which turn out to be in the normal range.
-However, you continue to suffer from hypothyroid symptoms.
 Now you and your physician are totally perplexed.
+Your physician is following the guidelines she has learnt but you are not satisfied and continue to complain about fatigue, weight gain, hair loss, mental fog ……

 Let me explain why Levothyroxine does not work in many patients with hypothyroidism.